 Along with all GP Practices in Leicester, Leicestershire and Rutland, we are delivering the Covid vaccination programme.
 This is the biggest immunisation programme in the history of the NHS in response to one of the most serious challenges to public health the world has faced.
 This vital work will prevent thousands of people suffering serious illness or hospitalisation.
 We are proud to be involved in this essential work.

-The Old School surgery has already vaccinated all of our Nursing Home patients, & staff. as well as our Housebound patients, over 80 year olds, over 70 year olds & 65-69 year olds.
-We are currently inviting 60 -65 years, 55 - 59 years and our clinically at risk patients to attend for their appointment to receive the vaccine.
+The Old School surgery has already vaccinated all of our Nursing Home patients, & staff. as well as our Housebound patients, over 80 year olds through to 50 year olds & our at risk patients. .
 Our staff are working from the Hinckley Leisure Centre & The practice to deliver as many vaccines as we can as well as continue to deliver medical services.
+We are currently offering 2nd vaccine appointments for the groups above.
+It is important that you attend so you receive the best protection possible against Covid.
 Please wait until you are contacted about your appointment we are working through the groups as quickly as we can .

 Your GP practice is open: but you will notice some differences

-We also know that our patients continue to need our help with all the usual health care needs they have.
+We know that our patients continue to need our help with all the usual health care needs they have even during a pandemic.
 So, although we are very busy we remain open to provide the care you need.
 It's important to:-

 - get medical help if you think you need it